RIM stock sinks yet again as floor proves elusive

-TORONTO The precipitous decline in the price of Research In Motion stock has left the market capitalization of the BlackBerry maker below the value of its cash, receivables and other current assets.
+TORONTO, Dec 19 The precipitous decline in the price of Research In Motion RIM.TORIMM.O stock has left the market capitalization of the BlackBerry maker below the value of its cash, receivables and other current assets.

 Shares in the Canadian smartphone maker fell another 4 percent, to less than $13, on the Nasdaq on Monday.